 Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Inventory Reserves (cont.)
 The calculation also uses an estimate of the ultimate recoverability of items identified as slow moving based upon historical experience (65% on average).
 We are implementing new inventory optimization processes that should reduce the impact of write-downs in the future.
 We do not expect any significant changes in customer or industry trends that would increase the exposure to inventory obsolescence.
 Workers' Compensation We are substantially self-insured for costs related to workers' compensation, which requires us to estimate the liability associated with this obligation.
 Our estimates of self-insured reserves contain uncertainties regarding the potential amounts we might have to pay (since we are self-insured).
 We consider a number of factors, including historical claim experience, demographic factors, and potential recoveries from third party insurance carriers.
 Over the past five years, we have incurred, on average, \$14 million annually for costs associated with workers' compensation.
 Average year-to-year variation over the past five years has been approximately \$3 million.
 At December 31, 2009, we had accrued \$46 million to cover future self-insurance liabilities.
 Internal safety statistics indicate improving safety trends in the last two years.
 Usually, safety statistics are leading indicators of exposure trends.
-As a result of headcount reductions and improved safety trends, we expect worker compensation costs to remain at current lower levels for the Credit Losses For accounts and notes receivable, we estimate a bad debt reserve for the amount that will ultimately be uncollectible.
+As a result of headcount reductions and improved safety trends, we expect worker compensation costs to remain at current lower levels for the foreseeable future.
+Credit Losses For accounts and notes receivable, we estimate a bad debt reserve for the amount that will ultimately be uncollectible.
 When we become aware of a specific customer's potential inability to pay, we record a bad debt reserve for the amount we believe may not be collectible.
-Our bad debt reserve contains uncertainties because it requires management to estimate the amount uncollectible based upon an evaluation of several factors such as the length of time that receivables are past due, the financial health of the customer, industry and macroeconomic considerations, and historical loss experience. foreseeable future.
+Our bad debt reserve contains uncertainties because it requires management to estimate the amount uncollectible based upon an evaluation of several factors such as the length of time that receivables are past due, the financial health of the customer, industry and macroeconomic considerations, and historical loss experience.
 A significant change in the financial status of a large customer could impact our estimates.

-Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Credit Losses (cont.)
+Effect if Actual Judgments and Results Description Uncertainties Differ From Assumptions Credit Losses (cont.)
 Our customers are diverse and many are small-to-medium sized companies, with some being highly leveraged.
 Bankruptcy can occur with some of these customers relatively quickly and with little warning.
-The average annual amount of customer- related credit losses was \$17 million (less than 1% of annual net sales) over the last three years.
-At December 31, 2009, our reserves for doubtful accounts not held for sale totaled \$23 million (about 5% of our accounts and notes receivable of \$435 million).
-Weak market demand has intensified pressure on highly leveraged customers in some of our industries.
-In each of 2008 and 2009, we experienced bad debt expense that was approximately \$15 million higher than pre-2008 levels.
-We expect a return to more normal levels, however if weak market demand persists, other bankruptcies could be possible.
-We also recognized an \$11 million loss in 2009 related to the Aluminum divestiture note.
+The average annual amount of customer-related credit losses was \$17 million (less than We also recognized an \$11 million loss in 2009 related to the Aluminum divestiture note.
 At December 31, 2009, we had \$17 million of notes outstanding, primarily related to divested businesses, and have concluded that no reserve is required for these notes.
 Pension Accounting For our pension plans, we must estimate the cost of benefits to be provided (well into the future) and the current value of those benefit obligations.
 The pension liability calculation contains uncertainties because it requires management to estimate an appropriate discount rate to calculate the present value of future benefits paid, which also impacts current year pension expense.
 The discount rates used to calculate the pension liability and pension expense has remained consistent at approximately 6% for the last three years.
 A 25 basis point decrease in the discount rate would increase pension expense by approximately \$.3 million and decrease the plans' funded status by approximately \$6 million.